apahl/jupy_tools/README.md

 options:
-  -h, --help            show this help message and exit --canon {none,rdkit,cxcalc}
+  -h, --help            show this help message and exit --canon {none,rdkit,cxcalc,legacy}
-                        Select an algorithm for tautomer generation. `cxcalc` requires the ChemAxon cxcalc tool to be installed.
+                        Select an algorithm for tautomer generation. `rdkit` uses the new C++ implementation from `rdMolStandardize.TautomerEnumerator`, `legacy` uses the older canonicalizer from `MolStandardize.tautomer`. `cxcalc` requires the ChemAxon cxcalc tool to be installed.
   --idcol IDCOL         Name of the column that contains a unique identifier for the dataset.
 Required for canonicalization with `cxcalc`.
   --nocanon             Do not perform canonicalization.
 DEPRECATED - use `--canon=none` instead.
   --min_heavy_atoms MIN_HEAVY_ATOMS